 The United States Food and Drug Administration (FDA) caution against ordering dietary supplements that promise to reduce the incidence of ED.
 While the products may promise “all-natural” alternatives to prescription medications, they may have unwanted ingredients added that could be harmful.

-In a test of 17 all-natural products advertised to reduce ED, 6 of the 17 products contained Viagra-like substances.
+In a test of 17 all-natural products advertised to reduce ED,

 However, the FDA found the supplement contained sildenafil and another active ingredient that was chemically similar to sildenafil.
 This could be harmful for a man who is taking medications that could interact with Viagra, such as nitrates.